 Many people visit courthouses in their county but also in surrounding counties, and doing this may keep you in steady work to do.
 However, if you are traveling a good distance away from your home, you need to keep in mind that you are probably spending additional money on gas.
 This could make a trip to a neighboring courthouse not worthwhile if it is fairly far away and you’re not getting reimbursed for gas mileage.

 Something else you can do if you need more work to keep you busy is apply with several different companies that hire for court research.

 Can you bring your kids to the courthouse while you do your research?

 Technically you can, but you have to realize that that may not be the best idea.
 Doing courthouse research isn’t just a quick trip in and out of the building — it’s work.
 You may end up being there, digging through files, for several hours.

 Are your kids going to be able to entertain themselves for that long?
 Are the people working at the courthouse going to be OK if your children become extremely bored and start disturbing the peace there as a result?
 Likely not.

 So it may be best to do your research on a day when you know you will be kid-free.

 Places to apply

-Here are a few places you can apply to get started doing courthouse research:
+Here are a few places I found that you can sign up with to start:

-Do you have experience in court research?
+Do you have experience in court research or more companies to add?
 If so, please share what you know below!